 So How Do We Gather Unbiased Pain Points?

-Fortunately people love to complain about their pain points, and the Internet records it all for our discovery.
-The key here is to discover where your audience hangs out online, and where they are most likely to talk about the stuff that really bothers them.
+Fortunately, people love to complain about their pain points, and the Internet records it all for our discovery.
+The key here is to discover where your audience hangs out online, and where they are most likely to talk about the stuff that bothers them.

-What autosuggest does is tries to guess the rest of your search query when you start typing:
+What autosuggest does is try to guess the rest of your search query when you start typing:

 What’s sweet about this feature, is that you can use wildcards (*) within your search query, so if my target audience is “Freelancers,” I can search: “how to * as a freelancer” to see what questions people are turning to Google for in search of answers:

 You may be saying to yourself, 4 autocomplete suggestions are not very helpful, Ryan.
 You’d be right.
 What if a tool was out there that scraped a nice, long list of these suggestions and presented it for you in a tidy package?
 Well, that tool is available here: Keyword Tool Dominator.